MicrosoftDocs/common-data-model-and-service/common-data-model/samples-doc.md

 // 'local' is our default namespace.

-// Any paths that start navigating without a device tag (ex. 'cdm') will just default to the 'local' namepace.
+// Any paths that start navigating without a device tag (ex. 'cdm') will just default to the 'local' namespace.

 cdmCorpus.Storage.DefaultNamespace = "local";